GregoryFarn/GlitchBrush/README.md

 FINISHED:
 Integration between selection box and pixel sort -Gregory

-CURRENTLY WORKING ON:
+CURRENTLY WORKING ON: Creating new filters with data structures - Gregory

 WORKING ON NEXT: